lukbieli/DC_meter/README.md

 | INA219 VCC/GND | 3V3/GND | ESP32           |

 **Note:**
-- Project uses separate I2C buses to povide conflicts on I2C when measurement period is very fast.
+- Project uses separate I2C buses to povide conflicts on I2C when measurement period is very small.
-- Connect all INA219 to one I2C and OLEd to second one.
+- Connect all INA219 to one I2C and OLED to second one.
 - Use pull-up resistors (typically 4.7kΩ) on SDA/SCL if not present on modules.
 - TTP233 OUT connects to ESP32 GPIO 34 (digital input).